 - Refer new students to your class using your referral link.
 This is a best practice for class marketing and promotion, and worth an extra shout-out here.
 If you’re new to teaching on Skillshare or to building a community online, it can feel intimidating to drum up engagement.
 However, it can be as simple as inviting your friends, family, and colleagues to check out your class.
 Refer to Where can I find my referral links? to learn how you can retrieve your referral link for your class, and check out this blog post for more referral ideas, Teacher Tips: Boost Your Referrals with these Creative Tips & Tricks.

-If you have any questions or feedback about the class engagement requirement, please reach out to us at email@example.com.
+If you have any questions or feedback about the class performance requirement, please reach out to us at email@example.com.